 The city’s top employer is Sanford Health, which employs 25,000 people across multiple states.
 The State of North Dakota, St. Alexius Medical Center, Bismarck Public School, and the federal government are other top employers, each providing thousands of jobs to residents of Bismarck and surrounding areas.

 Bismarck Population Growth

 The city of Bismarck’s boundaries and population have only continued to expand since it was founded, and this trend shows no sign of slowing down.
 By the 1930s, the city’s population had grown to more than 11,000 people.
 By 1960, that number had more than doubled.
 The city’s population reached over 50,000 at the time of the 2000 census and grew to over 61,000 at the next census.
-Current estimates show that the population has grown by over 18% since the last census in 2010, indicating that this city has a lot of growing still in its future.
+Current estimates show that the population has increased by over 18% since the last census in 2010, indicating that this city has much growth still in its future.